JieunLim1/JieunLim1.github.io/_pages/cv.md

 - Integrated **Zotistics** for grade distribution data and **Rate My Professor** for instructor reviews.
 - Helped students plan schedules more efficiently.

+### ** Babpago** - Yelp-Based Restaurant Swiping App (In Progress)*
+*Backend Developer*
+- Developing a backend system that supports **dynamic restaurant swiping** based on user-defined filters like location, price, and dietary preferences.
+- Integrating the **Yelp API** to fetch real-time restaurant data with search and filter functionality.
+- Building **RESTful API endpoints** to support interactive front-end experiences such as likes, reviews, and restaurant metadata display.
 ---

 # SKILLS